Melbourne's Best Underground Bars That Are Actually Underground

-Melbourne is unrepentantly tricksy about its drinking holes — poking them down alleys, up flights of stairs and through fake doors.
+Melbourne is unrepentantly tricksy about its hidden bars — poking them down alleys, up flights of stairs and through fake doors.
+You'll find Melbourne underground bars scattered all over the place too.
 The city wants you to work for your liquor.
 But hey, where's the fun in a well-lit, obvious bar that everyone knows about?

 No matter how many hoops Melbourne makes punters jump through, there's no denying it's home to some pretty beaut bars.
 The word "underground" certainly echoes around the traps when it comes to the coolest places to check out — with a swag of venues embracing the secretive speakeasy culture.
 And a lot of these bars speak to that second meaning of "underground", too: they are literally located under the ground.

-Good for impressing a date, taking someone from out of town or just for a well-deserved after-work tipple, these are our favourite bars nestled underneath the city.
+Good for impressing a date, taking someone from out of town or just for a well-deserved after-work tipple, these are the best basement bars in Melbourne.